As I Am: Recording and production

 John Mayer (pictured) co-wrote, produced and was featured on "Lesson Learned".

 Keys had been working on the album since late 2005, but focused on it to a greater extent in 2006.
 Keys opened a recording studio in Long Island, New York with her production and songwriting partner Kerry "Krucial" Brothers, called the Oven Studios, in which she recorded the majority of As I Am; the studio was designed by renowned studio architect John Storyk, who had previously designed Jimi Hendrix' Electric Lady Studios.
 Every track was recorded in the United States, except for the "As I Am" intro, which was recorded at the Plus XXX Studio in Paris.
 In December 2006, Keys told MTV News: "It's coming together incredibly.
 I am in love with this album.
 It's very fresh and new."

 Other recording locations included Pie Studios in Glen Cove, Battery Studios, Legacy Recording Studios and The Mastering Palace in New York City, Glenwood Place Studios in Burbank, and Conway Recording Studios, Henson Recording Studios, Kung Fu Gardens and Larrabee North in Los Angeles.
 During the recording sessions, Keys decided to work on her own terms and take her time with finishing the album instead of following the label-set deadline, telling mixing engineer Manny Marroquin: "It'll be in when it's in.
 It's there when it's right, and that's when it's there."
 Producers who worked on the album include-apart from Keys and Brothers-Mark Batson, DJ Dirty Harry, John Mayer, Linda Perry and Jack Splash.
 After almost two years of recording, Keys confirmed As I Am had been finished the prior month at the 2007 MTV Video Music Awards on September 9, 2007.

 During the recording of the album, Keys' paternal grandmother Vergil DiSalvatore fell terminally ill in 2006, which caused the recording sessions to be cut shorter since Keys took care of her.
 Keys later said: "Somebody extremely close to me got very ill, and I was really the only one that was able to help care for them.
 This person was strong and my rock, and then, totally, not even able to walk without assistance.
 I had no choice but to stop."
-DiSalvatore passed away the same year; her illness and death caused Keys to reconcile with her estranged father Craig Cook.
+DiSalvatore died the same year; her illness and death caused Keys to reconcile with her estranged father Craig Cook.